syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 'Opens the presentation

-Dim presentation_1 As IPresentation = Presentation.Open("Sample.pptx")
+Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")

 'Initializes the ChartToImageConverter class; this is mandatory

-presentation_1.ChartToImageConverter = New ChartToImageConverter()
+presentationDocument.ChartToImageConverter = New ChartToImageConverter()

 'Sets the scaling mode for quality

-presentation_1.ChartToImageConverter.ScalingMode = Syncfusion.OfficeChart.ScalingMode.Best
+presentationDocument.ChartToImageConverter.ScalingMode = Syncfusion.OfficeChart.ScalingMode.Best

 'Gets the first slide

-Dim slide As ISlide = presentation_1.Slides(0)
+Dim slide As ISlide = presentationDocument.Slides(0)

 'Gets the chart in slide